mozilla/autophone/USAGE.md

-Using AutoPhone
+Using Autophone
 ===============

-Starting AutoPhone
+Starting Autophone
 ------------------

-AutoPhone has a number of command-line options.
+Autophone has a number of command-line options.
 Run "python autophone.py -h" to see them.
 Some important ones are

---restarting: By default AutoPhone starts with no knowledge of any devices.
+--restarting: By default Autophone starts with no knowledge of any devices.
               It creates a local cache as devices register with it.
 This option preserves that cache when restarting.
               (FIXME: This should probably be the default behaviour.)

---no-reboot: Use with --restarting to prevent AutoPhone from rebooting
+--no-reboot: Use with --restarting to prevent Autophone from rebooting
              all known devices while starting up.

---ipaddr: AutoPhone tries to determine an external IP address on the host
+--ipaddr: Autophone tries to determine an external IP address on the host
           machine.
-This option can override this address, or provide one if AutoPhone can't find one.
+This option can override this address, or provide one if Autophone can't find one.
 (FIXME: This may no longer be needed?)

---logfile: Log main AutoPhone system messages to this file.
+--logfile: Log main Autophone system messages to this file.
 Defaults to
            autophone.log.
 Devices will log to their own files in the format <logfile base>-<phone id>.<logfile extension>, e.g.
            autophone-a8_26_d9_93_fe_4b_nexus_one.log.